SO, WHY DO CYPRIOTS SMASH PLATES?

 A CUSTOM THAT EMBODIES THE CYPRIOT SPIRIT

-Today, the act of smashing plates in Cyprus is a custom that embodies the spirit of celebration and serves as a symbolic gesture that reflects the Cypriot spirit.
-As Cyprus continues to navigate the challenges of contemporary society, the tradition serves as a reminder of the importance of community, celebration, and the enduring spirit of the Cypriot people.
+Today, the act of smashing plates in Cyprus is a custom that embodies the spirit of celebration.
+It serves as a symbolic gesture that reflects the Cypriot spirit.
+As Cyprus continues to navigate the challenges of contemporary society, this tradition serves as a reminder of the importance of community, celebration, and the enduring spirit of the Cypriot people.
 Cypriots because of this, often still smash plates and still use them as an expression of joy and happiness.